milenkovicm/adhesive/README.md

 # Adhesive - Datafusion Integration Nobody Asked For

 Is very opinionated datafusion user defined functions written in java.
 It has bee implemented to demonstrate datafusion `FunctionFactory` functionality merge request ([arrow-datafusion/pull#9333](https://github.com/apache/arrow-datafusion/pull/9333)).

+> [!NOTE]
-It has not been envisaged as a actively maintained library.
+> It has not been envisaged as a actively maintained library.

-## How to use
+## How To Use

 A java user defined function can be defined using `CREATE FUNCTION`: